mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 share a common mathematical structure and can be unified under a single framework;
 the $bold(theta)_"LF"$ parameters in @eq:lf-parameters can in fact express all of them.
 These GFMs all model a glottal flow $u(t)$ that is positive or null, continuous, and typically differentiable except at the glottal closure instant (GCI).
 Within each period, $u(t)$ rises during the opening phase, falls during the closing phase, and returns to zero during the closed phase, possibly through a short return phase that smooths the closure.
 The derivative $u'(t)$ alternates positive, zero, and negative in the expected order and integrates to zero over one period, satisfying the closure constraint @eq:closure-constraint.
-It is continuous in case of a nonempty return phase and discontinuous otherwise (jump at $t_c$), known as hard closure.
+It is continuous in case of a nonempty return phase and discontinuous otherwise (meaning a jump at $t_c$ as in @fig:alku), known as hard closure.

 ==== Allow partial closure?
-The strict closure constraint in @eq:closure-constraint is of course a convenient modeling choice and must be expected to be violated to varying degrees in reality, as real folds often leak, especially in breathy or pathological voices.
+The strict closure constraint in @eq:closure-constraint is of course just a convenient modeling choice and must be expected to be violated to varying degrees in reality, as real folds often leak, especially in breathy or pathological voices.
 On the one hand, it clearly is a defining feature
 #footnote[
   The pioneering study on GIF by #pcite(<Miller1959>) had to deconvolve taped speech waveforms with analogue resistor networks and manual optimization.